 Performs a Holt-Winters forecast using the series as input data.
-Data from bootstrapInterval (one week by default) previous to the series is used to bootstrap the initial forecast.
+Data from one week previous to the series is used to bootstrap the initial forecast.

 identity(name)

 Identity function: Returns datapoints where the value equals the timestamp of the datapoint.
 Useful when you have another series where the value is a timestamp, and you want to compare it to the time of the datapoint, to render an age integral (seriesList)